 Nothing about plastic is safe for the earth and the people and animals interacting with it in most cases.
 Plastic has a long and sordid history of change.
 Each iteration made it slightly safer than the last but still detrimental in all stages of its existence.

-Plastic disposable items constitute an overwhelming percent of landfill space.
+Plastic disposable items constitute an overwhelming percentage of landfill space.
 These deadly, nonbiodegradable items leach into water and soil and take upwards of 1,000 years to break down.
 This is the furthest thing from ideal.

 This is, without any doubt, the most important entry on this list.
 Finally, everything made of plastic has a hemp alternative.
 Every.
 Single.
 Item.
 Whether it be electronics, toys, cosmetics, car parts, or hemp can replace the plastic in it.